Elizabeth Hurley Sizzles In Sheer Robe On Valentine’s Day

 Elizabeth Hurley is celebrating Valentine’s Day with a sexy Instagram snap.
 Earlier today, the English beauty took to her Instagram page to share a sultry photo of herself in honor of the international day of love.

 For her latest Instagram snapshot, the gorgeous actress swathed her majestic figure in a sparkling see-through robe.
-Her cheeky outfit showed plenty of skin – despite the many silky white polka dots adorning the delicate garment.
+Her cheeky outfit showed plenty of skin – despite the many silky-white polka dots adorning the delicate garment.

 The 53-year-old stunner turned heads and sent pulses racing after striking a sweltering pose that left many of her 1.2 million Instagram followers hot under the collar.
 In the photo, the Royals star gave a torrid look to the camera as she posed with her cheek resting against her shoulder, displaying one of her best come-hither looks.